10 Best Cordless Oscillating Tools of 2023 – Top Picks & Reviews

 10. Ridgid R9700 Jobmax Oscillating Tool

-The Ridgid R9700 Jobmax Oscillating Tool is our last model to review, and the best thing about this model is that it comes with a 2.0Ah battery and charger so you can get right to work.
+The Ridgid R9700 Jobmax Oscillating Tool is our last model to review, and the best thing about this model is that it comes with a 2.0Ah battery and charger so that you can get right to work.
 A battery charge indicator lets you know how much power is left, and it also comes with a few accessories, like a cutting blade and sandpaper.

 Oscillations Per Minute (OPM)